podestplatz/FreeCAD-blog/posts/dev-logs.rst

 But please refer to the commit itself for more information, as it has a rather extensive commit message, describing the interfaces in more detail.

+Please note: tomorrow I won't be able to do much.
+I try to throw in between one and three hours.

 **June 4th:** In `commit 0557bcc`_ I fixed the issue where the `Comment`_ s didn't have a valid `ViewpointReference`_ object after creation.
 The member